Friedreich Ataxia

 LX2006

-Friedreich’s ataxia is a genetic, progressive, degenerative multi-system disorder with a prevalence of one in 50,000 in the United States.
-It is estimated that approximately 80% of these patients will develop FA cardiomyopathy.
+Friedreich ataxia (FA) is a genetic, progressive, degenerative multi-system disorder with a prevalence of one in 50,000 in the United States.
+It is estimated that approximately 80% of those with FA will develop cardiomyopathy.

 - Rare Pediatric Disease Designation (FDA)